mclemente/about-face/readme.md

 ## Known Issues / Limitations

 -   If a token is not facing down just edit the rotation in Token Config > Image.
+-   Closing the Token Configuration will erase a token's indicator.
+This is due to Foundry redrawing the token whenever its configuration is changed.

 ## Troubleshooting